radish-es/casebook-property/content/cases/victoria_city.md

 short: Victoria (City)
 reporter: 2008 BCSC 1363 (CanLII)
 year: 2008
-facts: The City of Victoria passed bylaws to prohibit shelter in public parks
+facts: The City of Victoria passed bylaws to prohibit shelter in public parks.
-issue: Whether the prohibitions on sheltering violate s 7 of the Charter of Rights and Freedoms
+issue: Whether the prohibitions on sheltering violate s 7 of the Charter of Rights and Freedoms.
 held: The prohibitions on shelter violate s 7.
-There is a constitutional right to shelter overnight where the number of homeless people outnumber available indoor sheltering spaces
+There is a constitutional right to shelter overnight where the number of homeless people outnumber available indoor sheltering spaces.
 public: true
 sources:
   - source_name: CanLII